 Whetstone Valley Electric is a cooperative, owned by its members.
 We do not technically earn profits.
 Each year, the revenue collected from each member less the cost to serve electricity is allocated as capital credits.
 This is your investment in the Cooperative and will eventually be returned to you.
 We strive to retire annually up to 5% of the outstanding balance of the allocated Operating Capital Credit and additional Non-Operating Capital Credits if financial conditions warrant.

 How are capital credits calculated?

-The amount of capital credits you earn in a given year is based upon the amount of capital you contribute to the cooperative through payment of your monthly bills.
+The amount of capital credits you earn in a given year is based upon the amount of capital you contribute to the cooperative through your purchase of electricity.
 The sum of your monthly bills for a year is multiplied by a variable percentage to determine your capital credits.